thomasnield/katacoda-scenarios/oreilly-probability-from-scratch-03-bayes-theorem/bayes_theorem_explained1.md

 print("Probability of homicidal given gamer: {}".format(p_homicidal_given_gamer))
 </pre>

 For such simple math, there are so many nuances here!
-Notice the relationship between joint probabilities and conditional probabilities here, and how they are really just based on sub-groups in the population.
+Notice the relationship between joint probabilities and conditional probabilities, and how they are really just based on sub-groups in the population.
 Let's dive into this next.